-The NCIs are taking a number of steps actively to contribute towards the eradication of modern slavery and human trafficking through stewardship activities as investors.
+The NCIs are taking a number of steps to contribute actively towards the eradication of modern slavery and human trafficking through stewardship activities as investors.

-The Church Commissioners, the Archbishops' Council and The Church of England Pensions Board are all members of the Church Investors Group ("CIG") which represents institutional investors from many mainstream Church denominations and church related charities, and together represent approximately £21bn of investment assets.
+The Church Commissioners, the Archbishops' Council, and The Church of England Pensions Board are all members of the Church Investors Group ("CIG") which represents institutional investors from many mainstream Church denominations and church related charities, and together represent over £21bn of investment assets.
 Through the CIG, the NCIs engage with investee companies on a number of issues, with modern slavery being a key area of focus.
 Since 2012 the CIG has:

 - Led engagement with three hotel chains on the risk of their facilities being used for child sex trafficking.
-This led to one company identifying issues through a newly commissioned audit and another developing and leading a training programme for franchise holders. - Conducted initial awareness raising with FTSE350 constituent companies about the requirements of the Transparency in the Supply Chain provision of the Modern Slavery Act. - Helped develop and used the Business and Human Rights Resource Centre's ranking report to encourage improvements at FTSE 100 companies who lagged their peers in responding to the Act. - Engaged with supermarkets about The Clewer Initiative's Safe Car Wash app. - Worked with UK-listed hospitality companies and global personal and household goods companies to promote 'the employer pays' principle so that migrant workers are not trapped in abusive working environments unable to pay back recruitment fees. - Supported international investor initiatives on modern slavery in Canada, the USA and Australia; and - Provided a submission to the Home Affairs Select Committee inquiry into the effectiveness of the Modern Slavery Act setting out the CIG's engagement experience. - Published the 'Modern Slavery Engagement Report' in conjunction with CCLA, detailing the work undertaken to engage with Companies and Regulators between 2017 - 2019.
+This led to one company identifying issues through a newly commissioned audit and another developing and leading a training programme for franchise holders. - Conducted initial awareness raising with FTSE350 constituent companies about the requirements of the Transparency in the Supply Chain provision of the Modern Slavery Act. - Helped develop and used the Business and Human Rights Resource Centre's ranking report to encourage improvements at FTSE 100 companies who lagged their peers in responding to the Act. - Engaged with supermarkets about The Clewer Initiative's Safe Car Wash app. - Worked with UK-listed hospitality companies and global personal and household goods companies to promote 'the employer pays' principle so that migrant workers are not trapped in abusive working environments unable to pay back recruitment fees. - Supported international investor initiatives on modern slavery in Canada, the USA and Australia; - Integrated modern slavery considerations into the CIG Voting Guidelines, recommending voting action against listed companies with inadequate approaches to modern slavery; - Provided a submission to the Home Affairs Select Committee inquiry into the effectiveness of the Modern Slavery Act setting out the CIG's engagement experience; and - Published the 'Modern Slavery Engagement Report' in conjunction with CCLA, detailing the work undertaken to engage with Companies and Regulators between 2017 2019.